When Rugby Inspires a Perfume

 Jour de Gloire N°9

-Jour de Gloire N°9, signed by French nez Bertrand Duchaufour, is a fougère fresh and spicy fragrance.
-It is a vivid and elegant fragrant interpretation of the short story "Toast to Victory & Moonlight Serenade".
+Jour de Gloire N°9, created by French nez Bertrand Duchaufour, is a fresh and spicy fougère, an elegant and vibrant olfactory interpretation of the short story The smell of victory.

 The architecture of Jour de Gloire N°9 is sophisticated, structured and perfectly balanced.